-New Jersey Special Needs Attorney
+Special Needs Planning

 Taking care of a loved one with special needs can be highly rewarding, but it can also be overwhelming from time to time.
 Your relative deserves the planning required to ensure they will always have care, but there are legal issues and obstacles that need to be managed along the way with the assistance of a special needs attorney.

-At Ergood Law, we know one of our strengths is compassion and careful attention to the legal needs of vulnerable people and those that take care of them.
+At Ergood Law, LLC, we know one of our strengths is compassion and careful attention to the legal needs of vulnerable people and those that take care of them.
 Whether it be a child with special needs or caring for an adult with a disability, we can establish the protection that person needs through special needs planning.

 Special Needs Planning refers to the process of planning and executing the proper legal steps to ensure that a loved one with a disability receives the care they deserve and require.
-A special needs plan includes components for medical care, financial planning and insurance needs.
-There are essential items to be considered when making a special needs plan:
+A special needs plan includes components for medical care, financial planning, and insurance needs.
+There are essential items to be considered when making a special needs plan.

 At times, a person with a disability may be unable to make decisions for themselves, so another person is given the legal power to act on their behalf and in their best interests.
-Parents of those with a disability have that authority naturally until their children reach an adult age of 18, but for adults with special needs, a guardian should be clearly appointed by a South Jersey court.
+Parents of those with a disability have that authority naturally until their children reach an adult age of 18, but for adults with special needs, a guardian should be clearly appointed by a New Jersey court.

 Prior to your child turning 18, you would need to apply to the court for guardianship to continue, otherwise you will lose the legal authority to act on their behalf.
 In the extreme circumstance where you become incapacitated or pass away, you should also have someone else designated to take over as guardian to ensure your loved one has their best interests protected.